 Special assessment requirements

-To succeed in this unit, students need to be actively involved in the mandatory tutorials which scaffold to the completion of the assessment tasks.
+To meet the learning outcomes of this unit, students need to attend and be actively involved in the tutorials, which scaffold the completion of the assessment tasks.

 Inclusion and engagement